 Ragi is a supergrain packed with nutrients and low in calories.
 We tell you some amazing health benefits of ragi, its uses and side effects.
-Also see ragi benefits for skin, weight loss and diabetes.
+Find out how ragi is also beneficial for skin, weight loss and diabetes

 Ragi or finger millet (Eleusine coracana) is a variety of small millet packed with nutrients and low in calories.
 It is cultivated extensively in the southern states of India.
 It is also known as nachni in the northern parts of the country.
 Karnataka is the primary producer of ragi.